jekkogray/Android-News/README.md

 <i>Android News</i> is a simple app to aggregate news from multiple sources.
 It can be used to view top headlines for broad categories, perform specific term searches, view news from specific sources, and view local news in different areas of the world!</p>
 <p>Requires Android 6.0 +</p>

-The APK to run SpotThat on your own Android device is available <a href="https://github.com/jekkogray/Android-News/blob/main/build/APK/Android-News-demo.apk" download> here.</a>
+The APK to run Android-News on your own Android device is available <a href="https://github.com/jekkogray/Android-News/blob/main/build/APK/Android-News-demo.apk" download> here.</a>

-## Android-News Screenshots
+## Android News Screenshots

 #### [Home Activity](https://github.com/jekkogray/Android-News/blob/main/AndroidNews/app/src/main/java/com/example/androidnews/HomeScreenActivity.kt)